kuvasz-io/kuvasz-streamer/README.md

 ## Discuss

 All ideas and discussions are welcome.
-We use the [GitHub Discussions](https://github.com/kuvasz-io/kuvasz-streamer/discussions) for that.
+We use the [GitHub Discussions](https://github.com/kuvasz-io/kuvasz-streamer/discussions) and [Mattermost](https://mattermost.kuvasz.io/signup_user_complete/?id=dxb6abuw3fgj5egbh7cz6gx3yy&md=link&sbr=fa) for that.

 ### Pull Request Process